pmoharana-cmd/csxl-fullstack/README.md

     - Click on the green code button on your repository page.
     - Select HTTPS or SSH, and copy the link displayed to you.
     - Then, run `git clone your@link` in your terminal window!
-3. All of this being done, run `cd csxl-fullstack/backend`
+3. All of this being done, run `cd csxl-fullstack/back-end`
-4. When you are in the backend directory, you are ready to install some essentials things!
+4. When you are in the back-end directory, you are ready to install some essentials things!

 #### Housekeeping

 N.B.
 If you have Python 3 installed you might have to use python3 as opposed to python.

 5. Please follow the instructions in [this link](https://21s.comp110.com/resources/setup/software.html) to install python and the necessary tools for this workshop.
 You can safely ignore the Zoom instructions.
-6. In the `csxl-fullstack/backend` directory, run `python -m pip install -r requirements.txt`.
+6. In the `csxl-fullstack/back-end` directory, run `python -m pip install -r requirements.txt`.
 7. Then, run `python -m uvicorn main:app --reload`.

 #### Sanity check!